 Many of the biggest DJs in the industry create their own music and handle many of the elements of song production from editing and mixing to sound engineering.
 Of course, in order to do this, you’ll need to have experience using music editing software programs.

-Additionally, even experienced DJs still wear headphones, even if they don’t use them, purely for fashion reasons.
+Additionally, even experienced DJs still wear them, even if they don’t use them, purely for fashion reasons.
 However, the beginner will need to rely on headphones to learn how to correctly and smoothly transition from one track to the next.

-In most cases, the best studio headphones will allow the user to clearly hear the beat and tempo in order to transition an upcoming track at the right time.
+In most cases, headphones will allow the user to clearly hear the beat and tempo in order to transition an upcoming track at the right time.
 In the DJ scene, a smooth transition is everything, which is why the right type of headphones can have such a major impact on the DJ’s performance.